cloudfoundry/cnb2cf/README.md

 # cnb2cf
-A tool to convert [Cloud Native Buildpacks](https://buildpacks.io/) (CNB's) to a single Cloudfoundry Buildpack
+A tool to convert [Cloud Native Buildpacks](https://buildpacks.io/) (CNBs) to a single Cloud Foundry Buildpack

 ## Installation